hbc/knowledgebase/research/genome_assembly/pacbio_genome_assembly.md

 ### Using Canu for genome assembly

 [Canu](https://github.com/marbl/canu) does correction, trimming and assembly in a single command.
-Follow it github page to install the software to a location of preference.
+Follow its github page to install the software to a location of preference.

 An example of slurm script for a single sample:
 ```